About the Assessments

 Some schools will be required each year to conduct second scoring of rubric-scored items for the CAA for ELA.
 Schools chosen to second-score will be required to have a second qualified TE observe and score the student’s response at the time of testing.

-Second scoring is the process of having a second TE score a student’s rubric-scored items simultaneously, yet independently, from the student’s primary TE.
+Second scoring is the process of having a second TE or TA score a student’s rubric-scored items simultaneously, yet independently, from the student’s primary TE.
 The purposes of second scoring are to establish and document standardized scoring procedures.
 Second scoring is one method of providing scorer reliability evidence.

 Results from the second scoring will be used by ETS to conduct interrater reliability analysis on rubric-scored items.
 The second scores will not be used for official scoring or reporting purposes, although analysis of aggregated second-scoring results will be included in the annual technical report for the CAAs.
 A student’s completion status and test results are reported whether the second scoring occurs or not.